conzmr/GeneticAlgorithm/README.md

 Linux supports preemptive multitasking, this means that the process scheduler decides which process runs and when.
-Balance performance across different computer configurations is one challenge in modern operating systems.Linux has two separate process-scheduling algorithms.
+Balance performance across different computer configurations is one challenge in modern operating systems.
+Linux has two separate process-scheduling algorithms.
 If a Linux system performs similar tasks in a regular manner, it could be useful to implement optimizations to the Linux scheduler to optimize the performance of those tasks.